nuprl/website/blog/_src/posts/2018-10-05-defining-local-bindings-in-turnstile-languages.md

 2. `define-typed-syntax` is the primary way to define a language form in terms of its syntactic shape, how it is type checked, the target language term it expands to, and its type.
-3. The next part is a [`syntax-pattern`][18] describing the the shape of the syntax this rule applies to.
-In this case, we're defining `λ` as a macro that expects a parenthesized sequence of identifier-colon-type triples, describing the formal arguments to the procedure, followed by the body.
+3. The next part is a [syntax-pattern][18] describing the the shape of the syntax this rule applies to.
+In this case, we're defining `λ` as a macro that expects a parenthesized sequence of identifier-colon-type triples, describing the formal arguments to the procedure, followed by the body `e`.
 The `type` [syntax class][19] is provided by Turnstile, and describes the surface syntax of types (such as those created with `define-type-constructor`);
    internal operations over types use the expanded version of the type, which is